Art Business Resources

 • Bus cards and postcards: VistaPrint

-• Vinyl Stickers: I am in the process of ordering stickers via StickerApp.
-I will let you know how it goes!
+• Vinyl Stickers: I am in the process of ordering stickers via Vinyl Disorder.
+I like that their stickers are surf-baord proof!
+I tried StickerApp, but didn’t like the quality.

-• Washi tape: I ordered custom Jennifer Peart Art washi tape through Alchemy Merch.
+• Washi tape: I ordered custom Jennifer Peart Art Washi tape through Alchemy Merch.
 So far, they have provided top-quality customer service.
 I like all the email updates throughout the production process.
-My washi tape is enroute!
-I cannot wait to share it with you all!

 Packaging/Branding/Shipping Supplies: